The Pine Barrens

 A monument was erected to honor Carranza’s memory.
 Strange footprints appeared on the monument, yet no one can explain where they came from.

 Locals say that if you park at the gate of his memorial and shout “Emilio” three times, you will see his plane in the sky.

-A little boy is said to haunt Burnt Mill Road in the Atco area.
-Killed in a hit and run, the boy appears on the road, apparently searching for the driver who killed him.
+Another ghostly tale involves a little boy who is said to haunt Burnt Mill Road in the Atco area.
+Killed in a hit-and-run, the boy appears on the road, apparently searching for the driver who killed him.

-Another notable spirit is that of James Still, an African American doctor who, legend has it, was lynched when he was found to be practising medicine.
-There are those who believe, however, that he died a natural death.
+Yet another notable spirit is that of James Still, an African American doctor who, legend has it, was lynched when he was found to be practicing medicine.
+Some believe, however, that he died a natural death.
 Either way, his ghost can be seen wandering around, but he appears to be a friendly spirit who likes to help those who are lost or hurt.

 The Devil’s Puddle

-Located near Winslow, this body of water is renowned for supernatural activity – so much so, that it’s also been called “The Devil’s Puddle”.
+Located near Winslow, this body of water is renowned for supernatural activity – so much so that it’s known as “The Devil’s Puddle.”

 It has been suggested that the water has medicinal qualities but that these are closely guarded by evil spirits in the water.
 Ghostly hands would apparently grab those who ventured too close, pulling them down to a watery grave.